 So my purpose in fighting religious dogmatism is to free people from it.
-But if those people have a strong spiritual orientation, one cannot expect them to become atheists.
+But if those people have a strong spiritual orientation to a God-centered religion, one cannot expect them to become atheists.
 Indeed, no one should expect that.
 Only atheist bigots insist on that, and I am partners with NO bigots of any kind.

 Anyone who is gay or lesbian that feels oriented to Christianity needs to understand one simple fact, that the statements of dogma and rules that appear in the Bible were indeed written by MEN, and there is no reason to assume GOD was responsible for any of them.